agooddaytowork/tcbhomework/README.md

 ## Run the homework solution

-navigate to < PATH TO REPO >/cmd/poolservice-server folder, then run:
+nnavigate to root folder of this repo, from there run below command:

 ```
-go run main.go --port 5000
+go run cmd/poolservice-server/main.go --port 5000
 ```

 The command will spin up a REST API server on localhost port 5000 to serve the endpoints